future-challenger/Swift-GCD/README.md

-## GCD in Swfit 3.0
+## GCD in Swfit 5.0
 This project is "forked" from [raywenderlich GCD tutorial][1].
 It's really a good tutorial where I learned what I wanted.
 But it's kinda out of date.
-In Swift 3.0, lots of API in iOS SDK have been modified.
+In swift 5.0, lots of API in iOS SDK have been modified.
 Including how GCD APIs are called.
-So I update the tutorial to swift 3.0
+So I update the tutorial to swift 5.0

 ### Create a block
 before: